Paris Club

-Paris Club creditors provide debt treatments to debtor countries in the form of rescheduling, which is debt relief by postponement or, in the case of concessional rescheduling, reduction in debt service obligations during a defined period (flow treatment) or as of a set date (stock treatment).
+Paris Club (Club de Paris) is a group of major creditor countries aiming to provide a sustainable way to tackle debt problems in debtor countries.
+Its creation, which is the first informal meeting, dates back to 1956, when Argentina agreed to hold a meeting with its public creditors.

-The Paris Club was created gradually from 1956, when the first negotiation between Argentina and its public creditors took place in Paris.
 The Paris Club treats public claims (that is to say, those due by governments of debtor countries and by the private sector), guaranteed by the public sector to Paris Club members.
-A similar process occurs for public debt held by private creditors in the London Club, which was organized in 1970 on the model of the Paris Club as an informal group of commercial banks meet to renegotiate the debt they hold on sovereign debtors.
+A similar process used to occur for public debt held by private creditors in the London Club, which was organized in 1970 on the model of the Paris Club as an informal group of commercial banks renegotiating together the debt they hold on sovereign debtors (countries to which they extended loans) which were no longer able to repay.

-Creditor countries meet ten times a year in Paris for Tour d'Horizon and negotiating sessions.
-To facilitate Paris Club operations, the French Treasury provides a small secretariat, and a senior official of the French Treasury is appointed chairman.
+Creditor countries meet c. ten times a year for Tour d'Horizon and negotiating sessions.
+To facilitate Paris Club operations, the French Treasury provides a small secretariat, and the Director general of the French Treasury acts as chairman.

-Since 1956, the Paris Club has signed 433 agreements with 90 countries covering over US$583 billion.
+Paris club has reached 478 agreements with 102 debtor countries to date for approximately USD 600 bn rescheduled.